george-mcintyre/pvashark/README.md

 of the PVData organised as one-bit per node (leaf or branch) from right to left within each byte (LSB first) and each subsequent byte representing the next eight nodes.
 - If any bit is set
-  - If it's a complex type, then we need to flag all its children to be included also
+  - If it's a complex type, then we need to flag all its immediate non-complex children to be included also
   - If it's a simple type, then the bit only applies to the one field itself or
     - in the case of arrays, all of the elements of the array are included